phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 </figcaption>
 </figure>

 I think looking at this data at a regional level is misleading since different sub-regional housing markets have differing economic conditions.
-As you can see from the housing mix in figure 3, Ontario was and is aggressively subdividing and sprawling.
+As you can see from the housing mix in figure 3, Ontario was and still is aggressively subdividing and sprawling.
 With an abundance of available freehold land it's possible that, looking at province-wide data, we might understate the impact of condominiums.
 How would this look like in an already built-up area where by and large higher density developments are the only option?

 For that reason, I dug up and plotted recent and historical data from Toronto:[^note-digging]